Codexcite/Codexcite.Reloader/README.md

 ### Codexcite.Reloader.Monitor

 Acts as a TCP server and monitors a specific folder (and sub-folders) for changes to .xaml files.
 Sends update notifications to the connected clients upon file changes.
+__Update: now Visual Studio extension available, check below for details.__
 * Download and build the project
 * Open command line at the Codexcite.Reloader.Monitor\bin\[platform] location
 * Run the program